How you craft your email subject greetings determines whether your email is read or forever ignored.

-A little more creativity when crafting a subject for greeting email can help you shape and refine a unique personal brand.
+A little more creativity when crafting a subject for a greeting emails can help you shape and refine a unique personal brand.

-People you regularly send emails to will be recognizing your email just by the personality and values you inculcate into your subject lines.
+People you regularly send emails to will recognize your email just by the personality and values you inculcate into your subject lines.
 New audiences will get a good impression of you right away.

 Examples of creative greetings: